bmellink/word-clock/README.md

 ## Overview
 The Word Clock project features two main platforms: ESP32 and Raspberry Pi.
 This project allows you to display the time in a creative word format and includes functionalities for handling GIF animations.

 You can find printing models on https://makerworld.com/en/models/686196#profileId-614840

+This repo has updated software for the ESP32 with:
+- WiFi and timezone configuration is no longer hard coded
+- During startup LEDs indicate the boot progress so you know what is going on.
+Steps are
+  - LED 1 Serial interface start
+  - LED 2 Setup internal callbacks setup
+  - LED 3 Startup network
+  - LED 4 Network ready
+  - LED 5 Startup clock
+- When during boot no WiFi connection can be established (do not come beyond LED3) an Access Point with web server is setup to configure the WiFi and timezone.
+The wordt "IT IS" will show on the panel
+- When you press the second button on the ESP32 board for 3 seconds, the WiFi setting is cleared and the device boots in Access Point mode
+- The daylight savings setting (DST) is derived from the timezone city/region (i.e. Amsterdam is CET-1CEST,M3.5.0,M10.5.0/3 which is 1 hour from GMT and DST between March and October)
+- When the clock is in normal operation a web server can be accessed at the IP address of the device with the following features:
+  - See status, such as the WiFi SSID and signal strength
+  - Change the timezone
+  - Perform different tests to show if all LEDs work
+  - Show the GIF file that runs each hour

 ## [Device Build Instructions here ](docs/device_build.md)